— if you don’t think history is a truly inspiring subject you’re wrong (via boysncroptops)

-lohelim asked: RE: the conversation about Roman slavery, class, and race relations.
+lohelim said: RE: the conversation about Roman slavery, class, and race relations.
 I'm a classical studies major and it really bugs me when we get into conversations like this and frame it in the context of US race relations.
 To Romans, there were functionally only two races - Roman and non-Roman.
 They did not give a flying crap about skin color as long as you worshipped their gods (or made a pretense of it), paid their taxes, followed their laws, and fought on their side.

 Yes, I am aware it “bugs” you.
 It “bugs” a lot of people.